cityssm/lottery-licence-manager/docs/tipsTricks.md

 # Tips and Tricks

-In no particular order, here are some tips to change transform you from an average user to a power user.
+In no particular order, here are some tips to transform you from an average user into a power user.

 ## Web Application Basics